 I love this strange and beautiful work.

 “Bang” //Kerry James Marshall // I had the opportunity of seeing Kerry James Marshall’s work with my own eyes at the Met Breuer last year.
 As an artist, all I could do was whistle quietly with appreciation each time I stood in front of yet another perfectly composed, giant painting.
 As a human, I had to salute this artist for addressing what it is to be black in America in a way that I could feel in my soul, vibrating from each work.
+People who say racism isn’t an issue in the US anymore need to wake up and face the facts.
+It is still a massive issue – so much so that POC often find it difficult to use normal dating sites as they suffer abuse on them.
+They have to resort to Black Dating Sites where they can truly discover how being black is beautiful.
+Imagine being unable to even find love simply because of the color of your skin.
+These pictures serve as a haunting reminder that although we have come a long way, the end isn’t in sight yet.
 The great thing about larger-than-life art sometimes is that it’s possible to literally find yourself in the artist’s world for the moment, looking around from their viewpoint at their experience.
 Marshall’s work is an experience.
 Doesn’t hurt that Marshall is so deft at painting his distilled, almost abstracted reality.
 Color, composition, narrative, subject matter…Marshall pretty much owns all that and is shares it generously through his work.

 “Sprout” //Sui Park // Sui Park’s sculptural work, comprised entirely of cable ties, falls under the what-is-that?-oh-no-way! category.
 What I love about Sui’s work is its ability to transcend its own utilitarian reality using some strong artistic alchemy to become lovable, beautiful, and nearly organic.